-There is a need for both alternative and traditional meat production to fulfill the increasing demand of increasing population by the year 2050 (FAO 2017).
-Examples of meat alternatives are cultured meat (CM), made utilizing stem cells to produce basic muscle proteins like actin, myosin, and troponin, in other words, myofibrillar proteins (Post et al., 2012); hybrid meat (HBM) by replacing a portion of meat (Alam et al., 2024), hybrid cultured meat (HCM) (Alam et al., 2024a); plant-based meat analogs (Kumari et al., 2023); insect-based meat (Van der Weele et al., 2019); three dimensional printed meat with scaffolds (Alam et al., 2024b) etc. Among these alternatives, CM and HBM stand as a strong candidate to capture the global alternative meat market alongside traditional meat.
+(MFPs; Post et al., 2012); hybrid meat (HBM) by replacing a portion of meat (Alam et al., 2024c), hybrid cultured meat (HCM; Alam et al., 2024b); plant-based meat analogs (Kumari et al., 2023); insect-based meat (Van der Weele et al., 2019); three dimensional printed meat with scaffolds (Alam et al., 2024a) etc. Among these alternatives, CM and HBM stand as a strong candidate to capture the global alternative meat market alongside traditional meat.
 Although CM research and development has spread globally through approximately 100 commercial organizations (Behera and Adhikary, 2023), the market still has a fairly restricted presence of CM products due to limited cm scale production in the laboratory.

 Nevertheless, more intensive product development strategies need to be practiced to bring variation in CM products to attract consumer acceptance.
 As CM production is still negligible at the cm/gm scale, so, it is important to imitate CM with a similar kind of muscle till scalable production starts, with a focus on understanding the probable physicochemical characteristics of future CM products.
-As CM is mainly (75-90%) composed of myofibrillar proteins (MFP) (Ben-Arye and Levenberg, 2019; Post et al., 2012).
+As CM is mainly (75%-90%) composed of MFPs (Ben-Arye and Levenberg, 2019; Post et al., 2012).
 Thus MFP can be easily pretended as an imitation of CM for product development purposes to understand and modify future CM product characteristics in advance.

-Improvement of HBM/HCM can be achieved by adding flavor enhancers, colorants, plant proteins, etc. Products derived from postmortem Wet and dry aging can enhance the tenderness and flavor of meat, hence boosting palatability and increasing consumer preferences (Kim et al., 2022; Tuell et al., 2022).
-Enhancing the umami flavor and taste (Jakir et al., 2024) could be a unique value addition to the HBM/HCM for increasing the consumer base this can be achieved by adding dry aged beef crust (Ribeiro et al., 2024), 35% of which is discarded (Lee et al., 2019).
-Meat crusts have proven to be efficient functional components in ground beef products (Jeong and Kim 2016; Kim et al., 2018).
+Improvement of HBM/HCM can be achieved by adding flavor enhancers, colorants, plant proteins, etc. Products derived from postmortem wet and dry aging can enhance the tenderness and flavor of meat, hence boosting palatability and increasing consumer preferences (Kim et al., 2022; Tuell et al., 2022).
+Enhancing the umami flavor and taste (Hossain et al., 2024) could be a unique value addition to the HBM/HCM for increasing the consumer base which can be achieved by adding dry aged beef crust (Ribeiro et al., 2024), 35% of which is discarded (Lee et al., 2019).
+Meat crusts have proven to be efficient functional components in ground beef products (Jeong and Kim, 2016).

 Research must be conducted to imitate CM to understand the quality characteristics of future products and improvisation techniques.
-Thus the objective of this study was to:

-- 1. To make an imitated CM to produce IHCMP to assess the probable quality parameters in advance. - 2.
-To compare characteristics between IHCMP, BMP, and PBMP. - To incorporate dry-aged beef crust to improve the physicochemical and sensory quality of IHCMP in comparison to BMP.
+Thus the objective of this study was to make an imitated CM to produce imitated hybrid cultured meat patty (IHCMP) to assess the probable quality parameters in advance, compare characteristics between IHCMP, beef meat patty (BMP), and plant-based meat patty (PBMP), and incorporate dry-aged beef crust to improve the physicochemical and sensory quality of IHCMP in comparison to BMP.

-Materials and methods
+Materials and Methods

-Production of sterilized Myofibrillar protein to imitate cultured meat tissue
+Production of sterilized myofibrillar protein to imitate cultured meat tissue